ArturMoczulski/delconis-atavism-server-docker/README.md

 1. Download the atavism_server.zip to the root of this project `atavism_server_10_9_0_20231229_1523.zip`.
 If you have your Atavism Server in a git repo you can also just clone it to the root as `atavism_server` directory. `atavism_server` directory is ignored in this repo's `.gitignore` to make updates easy.

-2. Update the `docker/compose/.env` file with your
+2. Update the `docker/compose/development/.env` and `docker/compose/production/.env` file with your

 - ATAVISM_EMAIL with your email
 - ATAVISM_KEY with your liscense key
 - Update MySQL Credentails or create override file.

+There are example templates provided in the same directory `env.example`

 3. Create or provide a OpenSSH Key `private.key` to the root of this project